Speakers: Dr Tristan Wallis, UQ and Dr Xiaoying TANG, SUSTech

 Abstract: Large deformation diffeomorphic metric mapping (LDDMM) is one of the state-of-the-art diffeomorphic registration techniques that apply to manifolds of different dimensions, such as landmarks, curves, surfaces, and dense images.
 LDDMM has seen a variety of popular applications in neuroimaging and computer vision, particularly in the realm of brain science.
 In this talk, I will introduce an LDDMM based statistical shape analysis pipeline for quantifying regionally-specific morphometrics of different brain structures in different settings of brain research.
 I will also show how to quantify the association between brain’s shape phenotype and cognitive measures.
 Findings obtained from various brain science studies will be presented.

-The CNNE Seminar Series provides a forum for SUSTech and QBI members to showcase collaboration in key thematic areas and foster new projects.
+The CNNE Program and Seminar Series provides a forum for SUSTech and QBI members to showcase collaboration in key thematic areas and foster new projects.

 All are welcome to join this meeting via ZOOM.